s-palmer/bank-tech-test/README.md

 ![Class Model](ClassModel.png)

 After some consideration, I decided that my original thought process wasn't how I wanted to complete this challenge.
-As such, after creating my initial Bank Account class, I decided to implement more of my methods on this class instead of the Transaction class.
+As such, after creating my initial Bank Account class, I decided to implement more methods on this class instead of the Transaction class.
 Now my Bank account class will be responsible for storing a Transaction history, as well as instantiating new instances of my Transaction class every time a deposit or withdrawal is made.
-These Transaction instances will store the useful information that will be required when I create my Statement class that will handle the outputting of the formatted bank statements.
+These Transaction instances will store the information that will be required for creating formatted statements.

 ### Edge Cases to consider
 * Becoming overdrawn - prevent transactions that would create a negative balance